Skip to main content

 The Selective Licensing scheme does not cover all areas of the city.
 It’s estimated to cover over 30,000 privately rented homes in a designated area.
 It's really important that you check if your property is in a designated area.

-Some properties, such as those managed by Housing Associations and Nottingham City Homes properties, are exempt from licensing.
+Some properties, such as those managed by Housing Associations and Nottingham City Housing Services properties, are exempt from licensing.

 Other schemes

-There are also two other property licensing schemes in Nottingham affecting HMOs, Additional Licensing and Mandatory Licensing.
-If your property does not need a Selective Licence it may still need one of these types of licences.
+There are two other property licensing schemes in Nottingham affecting HMOs, Additional Licensing and Mandatory Licensing.
+If your property does not need a Selective Licence from 1 December 2023 it may still need one of these types of licences.
 If your property is already licensed under one of these schemes, you do not need the Selective Scheme.

 What licensing means for tenants

-If someone rents a home in Nottingham City the landlord probably needs a licence.
+If someone rents a home in Nottingham City the landlord probably needs a licence from 1 December 2023.

 Other Information